 The Orthopedics Club, a student chapter of the American College of Foot and Ankle Orthopedics and Medicine (ACFAOM), strives to promote education and enhancement of knowledge in the field of Podiatric Orthopedics and Pediatrics.
 Their goal is to provide students an opportunity to advance their understanding of evaluation, treatment, management and prevention of lower extremity injuries that result from pathomechanics and orthopedic dysfunction in adults and children through hands-on experience, seminars and workshops.
 Additional club activities involve a hands-on approach of gait analysis, casting workshops and service projects to help the surrounding Harlem community.
 The club participates in monthly journal clubs, promoting evidence based culture of critical evaluation and the analytical skills necessary to evaluate orthopedic clinical research.

-Pediatrics Club

-The Pediatrics Club provides an avenue for students interested in the specialty of pediatrics to gain further knowledge and exposure to the field of Podopediatrics.
-Guest lecturers and workshops on topics such as pediatric gait exams and pediatric orthopedic devices provide critical insight on how to evaluate and treat pediatric patients.
+Pediatrics Club gait exams and pediatric orthopedic devices provide critical insight on how to evaluate and treat pediatric patients.
 Pediatric foot screenings and presentations at local schools allows for hands-on learning and interactions with the local pediatric community.
 The Pediatrics Club aspires to enhance and encourage the study of pediatric care.
 The Pediatrics Club has been active on the international front through such efforts as a fundraising effort for a baby in Bosnia diagnosed with Epidermolysis Bullosa and a drive to collect nutritional and medical supplies for the children of Hardt Haven Children's Home in Ghana.